Steve O'Keefe: Domestic career

-O'Keefe currently plays as a spin bowler for the Sydney Sixers.
-He is also a handy batsman, and has previously opened the batting for the Sixers.
+O'Keefe played as a spin bowler for the Sydney Sixers.
+He was also a handy batsman, and used to open the batting for the Sixers.
 O'Keefe picked up the first wicket for the 2016–17 Big Bash League season, taking the wicket of Sydney Thunder opening batsmen Kurtis Patterson who was caught by Doug Bollinger.
-O'Keefe is best known in the big bash during its fourth edition when he hit a last ball boundary of the bowling of Josh Lalor, to win a thriller against the Sydney thunder which was Brett lee's final match at the Sydney cricket ground.
+O'Keefe is best known in the big bash during its fourth edition when he hit a last ball boundary of the bowling of Josh Lalor, to win a thriller against the Sydney Thunder which was Brett lee's final match at the Sydney Cricket Ground.

 O'Keefe made his First-Class debut for New South Wales against Tasmania in November 2005.
 O'Keefe took 2 wickets and scored 10 runs on debut.
 His first scoring shot was a six.

 O'Keefe did not play first class cricket again until November 2009.
 Against Tasmania he took 3–101.
 That summer he took 15 first class wickets at an average of 30.93, making him one of the better performing spinners in Australia.
 He also made 247 runs at an average of 61.75.

 In 2010–11 O'Keefe took 26 first class wickets at 20.57 with a best of 4–65.
 This saw him discussed as an international prospect, as Australian spin stocks were thin at the time.
 The Australian selectors dropped Nathan Hauritz but used Xavier Doherty, Michael Beer and Steve Smith as spinners.
 O'Keefe was picked to play for Australia A.

 When the touring team for Sri Lanka and South Africa in late 2011 was picked, O'Keefe was overlooked in favour of Nathan Lyon.
 Lyon's strong performances saw him establish himself as Australia's first-choice spinner.

 O'Keefe struggled in 2011–12 only taking 9 first class wickets at an average of 52.
 The following summer was better – O'Keefe took 24 wickets at an average of 22.2.
 This made him the second highest wicket taking spinner in Australia, after Nathan Lyon but at a much better average.
 He was considered a possibility as a backup spinner to Lyon on the 2013 tour of India.
 However he was overlooked in favour of Xavier Doherty, who had taken two first class wickets that summer, and batting all rounder Glenn Maxwell, who had taken nine.
 He also missed selection on the 2013 Ashes in favour of Ashton Agar.

 O'Keefe's omission at international level was confusing to many.
 According to one report: